rchakode/kube-opex-analytics/README.md

       - targets: ['kube-opex-analytics:5483']
 ```

-> If you've enabled the `prometheusOperator option` during the deployment (see Helm [values.yaml](./helm/kube-opex-analytics/values.yaml) file), you have nothing to do as the scraping should be automatically configured by the deployed `Prometheus ServiceMonitor`.
+> When the option `prometheusOperator` is enabled during the deployment (see Helm [values.yaml](./helm/kube-opex-analytics/values.yaml) file), you have nothing to do as the scraping should be automatically configured by the deployed `Prometheus ServiceMonitor`.

 ## <a name="grafana-dashboard"></a>Grafana Dashboard